BLINDRane/District_7570_Conference/README.md

 + Using GitHub to manage our repository
 + Work with Android and Java

+## Rotary District 7570
+information to be put here

 ## Project Documents
 Be sure to check out the project documents!
 + [Team Agreement](project_documents/CSC313_Team_Agreement.pdf)